 The site will then allow you to reach out to Amazon via email, phone, or live chat.
 Choose whichever option works best for you.
 Amazon will then investigate the case and, in the majority of cases, grant you a refund.

 The problem is that a criminal can easily open up a new Amazon seller account and begin peddling popular items for sale.
-It literally only takes a few seconds when using Amazon’s seller’s platform that it can be done with ease.
+It literally only takes a few seconds when using Amazon’s seller’s platform.

-What happens is that they’ll list items for less money than other retailers are selling them for in order to get more notice.
-Once an unsuspecting buyer makes the purchase and the criminal receives the order, they’ll immediately let the buyer know that the item is en route to the courier.
-This means that the purchase is accepted and the funds for the product are released to their account.
+What happens is that they’ll list items for less money than other retailers to get more notice.
+Once an unsuspecting buyer makes the purchase and the criminal receives the order, they’ll immediately tell the buyer that the item is en route to the courier.
+This means that the purchase is accepted, and the funds for the product are released to their account.

 By providing an estimated delivery date of four weeks, the shady merchant can beat Amazon’s two-week payment cycle and vanish before buyers begin to complain about the product never showing up.
 It’s a pretty messed up situation to be in.